 - At least $25,000 worth of "repatriation" coverage to send a body back to the home country if the insured should die.

 - At least $50,000 for "evacuation" expenses coverage to send the insured to hospitals in the home country.

 - Deductibles that do not exceed $500 per accident or illness.

-J-1 Exchange Visitors who WILL NOT receive benefits from Carnegie Mellon University may purchase health insurance that meets these minimum standards directly from University Health Services.
+J-1 Exchange Visitors who WILL NOT receive benefits from Carnegie Mellon University, and who do not have health insurance from another source that meets these minimum standards, must purchase health insurance.
 ALL J-1 Exchange Visitors must read, sign and submit OIE's J-1 Scholar Health Insurance Agreement (.pdf) to verify that they will comply with the required federal regulations regarding health insurance.

-Failure to purchase and maintain Health Insurance will result in termination of J-1 status.
+Failure to purchase and maintain Health Insurance may result in termination of J-1 status.